tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ### Statuses {-}

 A neighborhood’s status simply describes whether or not it is considered to be at-risk for gentrification or not.
-Neighborhoods that experience long-term disinvestment and poverty face many challenges but the threat of gentrification only applies when these conditions are combined with a housing market that begins to rapidly appreciate in value.^[Bates explains that while long-term low-income and low-value neighborhoods are not likely to experience displacement pressure directly, they are connected to the gentrification process: “There is a relationship between gentrifying and low-income areas: the latter are the most likely destinations for low-income, vulnerable residents displaced from ‘hot’ markets.” @bates_gentrification_2013 [p.57].]
-Similarly, a long-term high cost neighborhood may experience home value appreciation but without a shift toward higher-income and highly-educated residents this case doesn’t fit the definition of gentrification.
+Neighborhoods that experience long-term disinvestment and poverty face many challenges but the threat of gentrification only applies when these conditions are combined with a housing market that begins to rapidly appreciate in value.^[Bates explains that while long-term low-income and low-value neighborhoods are not likely to experience displacement pressure directly, they are connected to the gentrification process: “There is a relationship between gentrifying and low-income areas: the latter are the most likely destinations for low-income, vulnerable residents displaced from ‘hot’ markets.”  [-@bates_gentrification_2013, p.57]] Similarly, a long-term high cost neighborhood may experience home value appreciation but without a shift toward higher-income and highly-educated residents this case doesn’t fit the definition of gentrification.
 Further, as part of the Communities of Opportunity (COO) program this project is focused on supporting the County’s most marginalized communities and therefore addressing the potential gentrification of moderately high-value neighborhoods is not a priority for this effort.
-The characteristics of a gentrifying or gentrified neighborhood are “housing market changes, economic status changes, and demographic changes … that alter its character”.[@bates_gentrification_2013, p.9]
+The characteristics of a gentrifying or gentrified neighborhood are “housing market changes, economic status changes, and demographic changes … that alter its character” [@bates_gentrification_2013, p.9].

 ### Stages {-}